top of page

 Reflections on this shōchū

-• This was one of the first bottles I bought at Mongatari in Tokyo and was a suggested of the young guy behind the counter, while it took me a little over a year to open it up, it proved to be a key reason why I always try to stop by when in town.
+• This was one of the first bottles I bought at Monogatari in Tokyo, recommended by the young guy behind the counter.
+While it took me a little over a year to open it, it proved to be a key reason why I always try to stop by when I’m in town.
+The shop consistently has interesting bottles and knowledgeable staff, and this one was a perfect example.

-• Definitely one of the best bottles I have opened in a long time, it hits every beat you could want in a rice shochu, amazingly smooth, and packed full of huge notes of caramel, vanilla, and toasted rice.
+• Definitely one of the best bottles I’ve opened in a long time.
+It hits every beat you could want in a rice shōchū: amazingly smooth, packed full of huge notes of caramel, vanilla, and toasted rice.
+The balance is spot-on—rich without being heavy, warm without being boozy, and clean enough to keep you coming back for more sips.
+It’s the kind of bottle that feels special but still approachable, making it easy to enjoy over multiple evenings.

-• It is tough with some of these bottles when you cannot find a lot of information on them, the amber hue certainly gives the impression of barrel storage; however, I did not catch a lot of the typical notes that oak leaves behind.
-Just wish there was a little more information to be found.
+• It’s tough with some of these bottles when you can’t find a lot of information on them.
+The amber hue certainly gives the impression of barrel storage, but I didn’t catch a lot of the typical oak notes (tannins, spice, or heavy woodiness).
+Just wish there was a little more information available—age, barrel type, or even the rice variety would help put it in context.
+Still, the liquid speaks for itself: smooth, layered, and very well-made.

 Bottle label and Information